-- 1. Street trees: The proposed project includes sidewalk areas along the Highway 99W, E Crestview Drive, and E Jory Drive frontages of the subject property.
+1. Street trees: The proposed project includes sidewalk areas along the Highway 99W, E Crestview Drive, and E Jory Drive frontages of the subject property.
 The project will provide approximately 159 street trees as well as a mixture of ground covers and shrubs along the development site's street frontages which will have no adjacent on-street parking based on their functional classifications.
-The project complies with the street tree requirements pursuant to NMC 15.420.010(B)(4). - 2.
-Pedestrian spaces: The Landscape Plan (Sheets L101-L104) includes shrub and ground cover plantings, which are expected to contribute to maintaining clears sightlines and safety.
+The project complies with the street tree requirements pursuant to NMC 15.420.010(B)(4).

+2. Pedestrian spaces: The Landscape Plan (Sheets L101-L104) includes shrub and ground cover plantings, which are expected to contribute to maintaining clears sightlines and safety.
 The Landscape Plan indicates that 2,678 shrubs and 5,655 groundcover plants will be planted as part of the project.
-Of these plants, 1,197 shrubs and 5,655 groundcover plants will be evergreen, or approximately 82 percent of the overall shrub and groundcover plantings.
-Because less than 90 percent of the shrubs and groundcover plants will be evergreen, the project does not meet the required minimum standard for NMC 15.420.020(A)(2).
+Of these plants, 1,197 shrubs and 5,655 groundcover plants will be evergreen, or approximately 82 percent of the overall shrub and groundcover plants will be evergreen, the project does not meet the required minimum standard for NMC 15.420.020(A)(2).